Coordinates: 51°29′32.7″N 0°04′50.2″W / 51.492417°N 0.080611°W

-London Dial-a-Ride run by Transport for London (TfL) is a door-to-door community transport service for people with a permanent or long term disability or health problem who are unable, or virtually unable to use public transport.[1][2]
+Dial-a-Ride is a service run by Transport for London (TfL) which is mainly a door-to-door community transport service for people with a permanent or long term disability or health problem who are unable, or virtually unable to use public transport.[1][2]
 In 2019, there were around 40,000 members of the scheme.[3]

 In December 1972, London Transport began operating a dial a ride service in Hampstead, aimed at both commuters and shoppers.[4]
 This ended in 1976 due to high costs.[5]